Cesargarciajr/QuizTmas/README.md

 ## Testing

-- Tested in differents mobile devices and chrome web browser
+- Tested in differents mobile devices and web browsers
 - Tested using the [**CCS validador**](https://www.w3.org/)
 - Tested using the [**HTML validator**](https://validator.w3.org/nu/)
 - Tested using the [**JsHint Validator**](https://jshint.com/)